qwc-services/qwc-services.github.io/src/topics/FeatureInfo.md

 *Note:* Use of the `qwc-feature-info-service` is also recommended if the `qwc-data-service` is used for editing, to ensure attribute values containing paths to uploaded files are properly converted to clickable hyperlinks.

-Set whether a layer is identifyable in `QGIS &rarr; Project Properties &rarr; Data sources`.
+Set whether a layer is identifyable in `QGIS → Project Properties → Data sources`.

-To highlight the geometry, make sure `QGIS &rarr; Project Properties &rarr; QGIS Server &rarr; Add geometry to feature response` is checked.
+To highlight the geometry, make sure `QGIS → Project Properties → QGIS Server → Add geometry to feature response` is checked.

 ### Suppressing attributes

-You can suppress attributes globally by selecting "Do not expose via WMS" in QGIS &rarr; Layer properties &rarr; Fields.
+You can suppress attributes globally by selecting "Do not expose via WMS" in QGIS → Layer properties → Fields.

 Alternatively, you can selectively restrict attributes using the `qwc-admin-gui` and assigning `Attribute` resource permissions as desired.